 Over the past few years a startling string of studies have implicated laptops as a prime source of harmful electromagnetic radiation (or EMF) emissions.
 Not surprisingly, experts have revealed that the health risks associated with using laptops and notebooks are highest when the devices are used in close proximity to the body.
-Thus, despite the catchy name, laptop computers are not actually safe to use from the lap.
+Despite the catchy name …

 The past decade has brought with it dramatic changes in the structure and function of computer technology.
 Bulky old-fashioned desktop computers are being swapped for sleek silver notebooks, and tablets have emerged as a handy option for reading, gaming and shopping on-the-go.
 According to a recent Gallup poll, 64% of Americans now own laptop computers and another 38% tablets; and these rates are on the rise.